andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-02-06-What-Is-this-Backbone-dont-hurt-me.md

 Next we will be creating the constructor function for our Backbone Router.
 Where we initialize our collection and collection view(also list view).

 > Note, this programs functionality will be limited; however, should you want people to bookmark your site in different states, alot of that code would go here.
 In the future, I may write another post that focuses more on routers and their uses.
-It is much more robust than the marginal utility that is seen in this program.
+It is much more robust than the marginal utility that is seen in this program where it's just used to instantiate our Backbone objects.

 In `js/routers/reminder_router.js`:
 {% highlight javascript %}